RetroDECK/ES-DE/INSTALL.md

 It's possible to easily create a portable installation of ES-DE on Windows, for example to place on a USB memory stick.

-For the sake of this example, let's assume that the removable media has the device name `F:\`
+For this example, let's assume that the removable media has the device name `F:\`

 These are the steps to perform: